eliotn/p1xt-guide-implementation/roguelike-ui/README.md

+### Roguelike UI

 This is a demo roguelike ui.
-To create the UI, I used a monospaced font and css styles to position the elements in the ui.
+To create the UI, I first attempted to use a monospaced font and css styles.
+However, I noticed some UI glitchiness.
+To make the UI glitchiness go away I switched the UI to svg.
+Some old html code can be found at csstest.html.